se-edu/learningresources/contents/javascript/Javascript-promises.md

 main();
 ```

 Now we will rewrite all these using promises.
-We will be using the same function and variable names, this will let you see how exactly promise works, as opposed to the callback style that you might be more familar with.
+We will be using the same function and variable names, to show how exactly promise compare to callbacks.

 ```javascript
 function executeWithDelay(val) {